MathGaron/pytorch_toolbox/examples/classification/README.md

 # Description
-Simple classification example using pytorch_toolbox for Kaggle's cat vs dog dataset
+Simple classification example using pytorch_toolbox for Kaggle's cat vs dog dataset This simple example is there to show how to use the train loop, how to define a data loader and how to define a network architecture.

 # Dataset
 Download Dataset from : https://www.kaggle.com/c/dogs-vs-cats/download/train.zip